A common question asked by new preppers is “what is EMP?”

 Just like a rock on the beach causing waves to flow around it, EMP hits the cage and the energy is directed around your electronics rather than through it.

-Some believe the cage needs to be made out of ferrous materials, but all that is needed is that the cage is a conductor, as any conductor can make an electromagnet.
+Some believe this cage needs to be made out of ferrous materials, but all that is needed is that the cage is a conductor, as any conductor can make an electromagnet.

 Some also believe you need to ground your cage.
 Personally I disagree and feel the grounding wire will act as an antenna.
 However, it is possible for a conductor and an insulator to turn into a capacitor, and some believe a grounding rod will prevent this.

 My biggest fear when it comes to Faraday cages is that any enemy that uses a HEMP against us will know some of us will have items that are protected, and will detonate a second EMP at some point (week – 10 days, a month) after the initial attack to destroy our redundant systems just like an earthquakes aftershock.
 This coupled with the idea that Faraday cages only protect against items that are not in use and stored properly leads me to spend time in building capability in the non-electric realm rather than spend all my resources building redundant cages stocked with redundant gear.
-Electronics are helpful but our civilization developed without them, and if I had too I think I can live without them (even though I am addicted to angry birds…)
+Our civilization developed without electronics.
+As useful as modern electronics are, I can live without them.
+Being independent of grid electricity and consumer electronics is the base of my EMP plan.